 - Remove sausage from the skillet and place it on a paper towel lined plate.

 - Use a paper towel to clean the skillet of sausage grease.

 - Melt butter in the skillet.

-- Add chopped onions, carrots and celery.
-Sprinkle with 1 teaspoon of salt and 1/2 teaspoon pepper.
+- Add onions (1 large finely chopped), carrots (2 finely chopped) and celery stalks (4 finely chopped).
+Sprinkle with salt (1 teaspoon) and pepper (1/2 teaspoon).
 Cook in butter until they're soft and lightly browned (around 10 minutes).

-- Add wine to skillet and bring to a boil.
+- Add wine (1/2 cup) to skillet and bring to a boil.
 Cook until no wine is left — about 5 minutes.

-- Create a pocket in each of your chicken breasts using a knife.
+- Create a pocket in each of your chicken breasts (6 breasts) using a knife.